Organ chips and bioprinting

-The lab is equipped with advanced single cell technologies including state-of-the art optical tweezers, acoustic force spectroscopy and CellHesion.
+The lab is equipped with advanced single cell technologies including state-of-the art optical tweezers, acoustic force spectroscopy and CellHesion, enabling mechanical analysis of single cells and cellular interactions.
 Furthermore, we use micro-engineered chips and micropillar array systems to learn about mechanics of cells and tissues.
 Mechanically heterogenous cells can also be sampled using a special microsampler available in the lab and the cellular content can then be subjected to high resolution chemical analysis using live single cell mass spectrometric methods.

-This innovative single cell platform will help us to understand the mechanisms of disease and will open up our way towards research into mechano-pharmacology.
+This innovative single cell platform will help us to understand the mechanisms of disease and will open up our way towards research into mechano-pharmacology and mechanotoxicity.

 We are interested in engineering immune cells for therapeutic purposes, as well as in studying single immune cells in biologically inspired engineered environments.